MicrosoftDocs/azure-video-indexer/azure-video-indexer/multi-language-identification-transcription.md

 ## Guidelines and limitations

-* If the audio contains languages other than the ones you have selected, the results will be unexpected.
+* Audio that contains languages other than the ones you selected produces unexpected results.
 * Minimal segment length to detect for each language – 15 seconds.
 * Language detection offset is 3 seconds on average.
 * Speech is expected to be continuous.
-Frequent alternations between languages may affect the models performance.
+Frequent alternations between languages might affect the models performance.
-* Speech of non-native speakers may affect the model performance (for example, when speakers use their native tongue and they switch to another language).
+* Speech of non-native speakers might affect the model performance (for example, when speakers use their native tongue and they switch to another language).
 * The model is designed to recognize a spontaneous conversational speech with reasonable audio acoustics (not voice commands, singing, etc.).
-* Project creation and editing is currently not available for multi-language videos.
+* Project creation and editing are currently not available for multi-language videos.
-* Custom language models are not available when using multi-language detection.
+* Custom language models aren't available when using multi-language detection.
-* Adding keywords is not supported.
+* Adding keywords isn't supported.
-* When exporting closed caption files the language indication will not appear.
+* The language indication isn't included in the exported closed caption file.
-* The update transcript API does not support multiple languages files.
+* The update transcript API doesn't support multiple languages files.

 ## Next steps